-The Russell County CECC provides all children in our community the resources needed to ensure School Readiness.
-Through community events focusing on physical well-being and cognitive knowledge, the CECC will not only strengthen families, but provide manipulatives to enhance the learning experience at home.
-Mini-grant funding will provide an opportunity for child care providers to implement knowledge gained through training with their children all while improving physical activity and nutrition among our community.
-Numerous community members are joining together to build a positive environment allowing all children to obtain necessary resources to achieve School Readiness.
+Russell - The Russell CECC strives to provide all children in our community the resources necessary to ensure School Readiness.
+Through strong community partner collaborations, the CECC will provide community events that focus on building skills that not only strengthen families, but provide materials to enhance learning experiences within the home.
+Mini-grant funding will provide opportunity to strengthen child care family connections through backpack learning programs that include science, math, and literacy enhancing manipulatives.
+Numerous community partners are dedicated to building a positive environment allowing all children to obtain the necessary resources to achieve School Readiness skills and knowledge.

 The Tri-County CECC works throughout Laurel, Knox and Whitley counties in collaboration with STARS to improve the quality of early childhood education environments, increase STARS participation and ratings.
 The CECC strives to promote alignment with the Kentucky Learning Standards and the school readiness definition.
 The CECC offers high quality professional development aligned with state initiatives addressing the needs of the children and families in the Tri-County CECC area.
 The CECC works in collaboration with community partners to encourage and enhance relationships between child care, preschool and the local school systems in an effort to increase awareness of school readiness and strengthen family engagement.